 Fish may contain potentially harmful bacteria like salmonella and listeria.
 Some dogs will not be affected by the bacteria.
 This is, in part, due to the dog's short digestive system.
 In addition, some of their immune systems are capable of protecting the dogs from the bacteria.

-Fish contains heavy metals like lead and mercury.
+Some fish contain heavy metals like lead and mercury.
 Eating high amounts of raw or cooked fish can create a buildup of mercury in the body, possibly leading to toxicity or other health concerns down the road.

 The small bones in fish can sometimes be chewed and digested by dogs, but there is also a risk of these tiny bones getting caught on the way to the stomach, A dog can choke on fish bones or suffer injuries to the esophagus and stomach.
 Once in the stomach, the bones are usually softened by gastric acids and then digested by the body.
 However, some dogs will experience difficulty with the digestion of fish bones.